KlonCodes/VSLeaf/README.md

 - Everything should *hopefully* just work, assuming all the above is done.
 - Depending on existing VS Code setup you might have conflicts to resolve.
-- To comment use `\cin{text}` for inline comments, or `\chl[name]{comment}` for longer, hoverable comments that don't break the flow of teh document.
+- To comment use `\cin{text}` for inline comments, or `\chl[name]{comment}` for longer, hoverable comments that don't break wordflow.

 ## Live Collaboration

-- In addition to Git Sync, we can also live collaborate with an extension.
+- In addition to Github Syncing, we can also joint work share with an extension.
 - Just click on the **Live Share** Sidebar button
 - Share the link, approve, then you can live collaborate and chat etc.
+- Note that the _invitee_ just has an instance and the _invite-er_ will need to commit changes.
+- ALSO, any notes/chats from the live session only exist within the share instance.

 ## PDF Viewer

 - Pressing `Ctrl+S` will save the document and generate PDF in the **PDF** folder
-- To check the generated PDF click "View LaTeX PDF file" in your preview bar or press "Ctrl+alt+v"
+- To check the generated PDF click "View LaTeX PDF file" in your preview bar or press `Ctrl+alt+v`
 - If it shows **Error showing PDF** or in case of any inconvenience, just reload the browser or press `Ctrl+R`
 - PDF will autoupdate when saving the tex file, buy you can turn that off in `settings.json`.
 - The pdf viewer will preview the pdf in light Mode by default.